SEMICeu/Core-Public-Event-Vocabulary/README.md

 This specification is under development by the Working Group of the Core Public Event Vocabulary following an open and collaborative process (https://joinup.ec.europa.eu/document/process-and-methodology-developing-core-vocabularies).

 ## Structure of the repository
-/releases: Core Location releases (1.00, 2.00 etc), each release might have different distributions.
+/releases: Core Public Event releases (1.00, 2.00 etc), each release might have different distributions.

 ## License
 Copyright © 2024 European Union.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CLV repository on GitHub.